hazelcast/hazelcast/docs/design/alto/tpc-engine.md

 The functionality of the tpc-engine doesn't know anything about functionality running on top like Alto or Hazelcast classic.

-The TpcEngine is created using the Configuration object.
-Probably this should be renamed to TpcEngineBuilder since most of the other objects are created using Builders.
+The TpcEngine is created using the TpcEngineBuilder.

 ## Scheduler